 Months to years after infection: After the first stage has passed, most people with HIV will start to feel healthier.
 But that doesn’t mean the virus is gone.
 It can take as long as 10 years for other symptoms to show up.
 During this time, if your HIV infection is untreated, the virus is still active and infecting new cells in your body.

-After up to 10 years with an HIV infection, the virus has damaged your immune system.
+After up to 10 years with an untreated HIV infection, the virus has damaged your immune system.
 Now you’re more likely to get infections caused by bacteria, viruses, or fungi that your body is no longer strong enough to fight off.
 They can be a sign that your infection has gone from HIV to AIDS.
 You might have: